 RFP operations played an important role in the U.S. nuclear weapons program.
 Operations included production of fissionable material components.
 This TBD contains supporting documentation to assist in the evaluation of worker dose from RFP operations and processes.
-Additional guidance is found in OCAS-IG-001, External Dose Reconstruction Implementation Guideline (NIOSH 2002a) and OCAS-IG-002, Internal Dose Reconstruction Implementation Guideline (NIOSH 2002b).
+Additional guidance is found in OCAS-IG-001, External Dose Reconstruction Implementation Guideline (NIOSH 2007) and OCAS-IG-002, Internal Dose Reconstruction Implementation Guideline (NIOSH 2007).

 The methods used to measure radiation exposure to workers have evolved since the beginning of RFP operations.
 An objective of this TBD is to provide supporting technical data to evaluate the total RFP occupational dose that can reasonably be associated with worker radiation exposure as covered under EEOICPA.
-This dose includes occupational external and internal exposure in RFP facilities.
-RFP occupationally required diagnostic X-ray examinations, and onsite exposure to RFP environmental releases as required by ORAU guidance (ORAUT 2006a).
+This dose includes occupational external and internal exposure in RFP facilities, RFP occupationally required diagnostic X-ray examinations, and onsite exposure to RFP environmental releases (ORAUT 2012).